buildbot/buildbot/master/docs/manual/configuration/workers-docker.rst

 .. py:class:: buildbot.worker.kubernetes.KubeLatentWorker
 .. py:class:: buildbot.plugins.worker.KubeLatentWorker

-The :class:`KubeLatentWorker` attempts to instantiate a fresh image for each build to assure consistency of the environment between builds
+The :class:`KubeLatentWorker` attempts to instantiate a fresh container for each build to assure consistency of the environment between builds
-Each image will be discarded once the worker finished processing the build queue (i.e. becomes ``idle``).
+Each container will be discarded once the worker finished processing the build queue (i.e. becomes ``idle``).
 See :ref:`build_wait_timeout <Common-Latent-Workers-Options>` to change this behavior.

 .. _Kubernetes: https://kubernetes.io/

 In addition to the arguments available for any :ref:`Latent-Workers`, :class:`KubeLatentWorker` will accept the following extra ones:

-``password``
-    (optional)
-    The worker password part of the :ref:`Latent-Workers` API.
-    If the password is ``None``, then it will be automatically generated from random number.

 ``image``
     (optional, default to ``buildbot/buildbot-worker``)